This article lays out 10 of the best hiking rain jackets for men in 2019, that are currently available on the market today.

 The North Face Venture jacket has been about for a long time and the Venture 2 is the latest iteration of it.
 It’s been a bestselling rain jacket from the North Face for a long time and has even won an award from backpacker magazine in the past.

 Made from 100% nylon 40D ripstop the Venture 2 ticks most of the boxes you would want it to in terms of a rain shell jacket.

 It is waterproof and breathable and has the extra feature of pit zips to help ensure good ventilation in and around the chest and torso area.
 The hood is fully adjustable and while it is not peaked or stiff brimmed it does close up well.

 The Venture is lightweight and stows away in its own pocket, of which there are two hand pockets.
-The Venture scores well in terms of price as at around $100.00, normally, if you shop around you should get a further discount.
+The Venture scores well in terms of price sitting in and around mid range for a good rain jacket.